Watch a short video on this text from the Books That Made Us series, available via ABC Education!

 National reading

-Applying the reading lens to the concept of ‘Australia’ within Cloudstreet enables students to consider the importance of national identity to the ideas promoted by this text.
-By exploring Australia’s national identity and its literary traditions, students will see that this novel operates within the space of ‘Australia’ and may even be considered a national monument – a construction in memory of the nation.
-To explore this reading students should consider the way that patriotism functions alongside spirituality, the mythical representation of Australia’s past and the enchanted construction of the Indigenous figures.
+Applying a reading lens to the concept of ‘Australia’ in Cloudstreet enables students to consider the importance of national identity to the ideas promoted by this text.
+By exploring Australia’s national identity and literary traditions, students will see that this novel operates within the space of ‘Australia’ and may even be considered a national monument, constructed in memory of the nation.
+To explore this reading, students should consider the way that patriotism functions alongside spirituality; the representation of Australia’s past; and the construction of the Aboriginal characters.

-When considering contextual readings of any text students should understand the three contextual influences on reading: the context represented, the context of production and their own context as a reader.
-Interesting readings can be produced by considering Winton’s post-bicentennial writing position, the importance of nostalgia in modern Australian readers and readers for whom the ‘traditional’ Australian stereotypes are far from their own experience of Australia.
+It is important that students understand the three contextual influences on reading: the context represented, the context of production, and their own context as a reader.
+Interesting readings can be produced by considering Winton’s post-bicentennial writing position; the importance of nostalgia for modern Australian readers; and readers whose own experience of Australia is far from the ‘traditional’ stereotypes.

 Comparison with other texts

-• Australian comparative examples: Australian writers who also operate in this style might also provide interesting passages or entire texts for comparison.
+• Australian writers who operate in this tradition might provide interesting passages or entire texts for comparison.
 Two possible texts to compare with Cloudstreet are David Malouf’s Remembering Babylon and Peter Carey’s Illywhacker.
-Other points of comparison between these works are in relation to national allegory and ideas of nation.
+Other points of comparison between these works are national allegory and ideas of nation.

-• International magical realist writers for comparison: Jorge Luis Borges, Toni Morrison, Julio Cortazar and Salman Rushdie are all helpful to make comparisons with Cloudstreet.
+• Works by Jorge Luis Borges, Toni Morrison, Julio Cortázar and Salman Rushdie are all helpful to compare with Cloudstreet.

 Film and stage

-Access to either the film or stage production of Cloudstreet would provide an interesting textual comparison.
+Access to either the film or stage adaptation of Cloudstreet would provide an interesting textual comparison.
 Both offer many similarities to the novel, though there are critical points of departure.
-For example, students might write an extended writing response to any of the following topics:
+For example, students might write an extended response to any of the following topics:

 • Explain your response to the alterations to the novel’s narrative.

-• Consider the difference between the visual representation of people and places and the prose description and discuss your findings.
+• Consider the difference between the visual representation of people and places and Winton’s prose description.
+Discuss your findings.

-• Discuss whether you think that the magical realist elements of the novel can transfer to stage and/or screen.
+• Discuss whether you think the magical realist elements of the novel transfer to stage and/or screen.

-• Write a letter to the producers of the film and/or play describing your views of the production.
+• Write a letter to the producers of the film and/or play describing your views on the production.

 Evaluation of the text

-• Debate: Create groups of six students to debate the topic ‘Cloudstreet is representative of Australian culture’.
-Three students will argue the affirmative, three students the negative, in accordance with formal debating rules.
+Have students form groups of six to debate the topic: ‘Cloudstreet is representative of Australian culture’.
+Three students will argue the affirmative and three students the negative, in accordance with formal debating rules.

-Identifying and justifying stylistic techniques for specific narrative or dramatic purposes
+Identifying and justifying stylistic techniques for narrative or dramatic purposes

-Read the section entitled ‘Red’s Method’ (p.
-126) as a class and consider the stylistic choices made in the construction of this passage and the impact that it has on the reader.
-Now with consideration of narrative devices explored in the ‘close study’ section of this resource, students shall write in a style influenced by Winton’s prose.
-Through the consideration of an iconic and immediately locatable vernacular (which need not be Australian), considered narrative position and the ability to move the situation beyond the real, students will write a short passage retelling an event to the audience.
+Read the section entitled ‘Red’s Method’ (pp. 126–128) as a class.
+Consider the stylistic choices made in the construction of this passage and the impact these have on the reader.
+Then have students write a short passage retelling an event in a style influenced by Winton’s prose.
+With consideration of narrative devices explored in the Close Study section of this resource, students should write with an iconic and immediately locatable vernacular (which need not be Australian), a considered narrative position, and the ability to move the situation beyond the real.

 Rich assessment task 1

-A helpful comparison to the passage where Fish and the water become one (prologue) is the iconic short story by Julio Cortazar, Axolotl.
-It is a brief short story but really assists students in understanding the stylistic features of this movement and the comparisons to Winton’s work are quite easy to locate.
-This comparative task could be used as a classroom assessment for students where they are provided with both passages and asked to write a discussion such as ‘Discuss the way both texts develop our understanding by going beyond the real’.
+A helpful comparison to the passage where Fish and the water become one is the iconic short story by Julio Cortázar, ‘Axolotl’.
+This story will assist students in understanding the stylistic features of magical realism, and the comparisons to Winton’s work are quite easy to locate.
+This comparative task could be used as a classroom assessment in which students are given both passages and asked to respond to a discussion prompt such as: ‘Discuss the way both texts develop our understanding by going beyond the real’.

 Synthesising core ideas

-• Individual writing task: Students should return to their original response to the text.
-Comparing their understanding of the text now to their initial response, they should write at least one paragraph addressing any comparisons or differences in understanding between then and now.
+Have students return to their first impressions of the text (Initial Response > Personal Responses on Reading the Text > First Impressions).
+Comparing their current understanding of Cloudstreet to their initial response, they should write at least ONE paragraph addressing any differences in understanding between then and now.

 Rich assessment task 2

-Since its publication in 1991 Cloudstreet has received a number of literary awards, attracted praise on the page, stage and screen and found an important place in the heart of Australian readers.
-This is clearly seen by the number of polls in which Cloudstreet continues to rank number one as Australia’s favourite novel.
+Since its publication in 1991, Cloudstreet has won multiple literary awards, attracted praise on the page, stage and screen, and found an important place in the hearts of Australian readers.
+This is clearly shown in the number of polls and listicles that continue to rank Cloudstreet as a must-read Australian novel.

-The students’ task is to write a feature article in which they explain the reasons for Cloudstreet‘s popularity.
-They may agree or disagree as to whether they feel the novel’s place in the nation’s heart is deserved, but ultimately must provide a reasoned explanation for its appeal.
+Have students write a feature article in which they explain the reasons for Cloudstreet’s popularity.
+They may agree or disagree as to whether its place in the nation’s heart is deserved, but ultimately must provide a reasoned explanation for its appeal.

 The article might consider:

-• the appearance of the uniquely Australian voice
+• The appearance of a uniquely Australian voice

-The article should be between 1,000 and 1,500 words and provide close reference to the text as justification for your comments (teachers may amend work requirements depending on state course requirements).
+The article should be between 1,000–1,500 words and provide close reference to the text as justification for students’ comments.

-Consider that the article will be published in a publication such as The Weekend Australian, and should adhere to the conventions of grammar and expression expected of this form.
+Consider that the article will be published in an outlet such as The Weekend Australian, and adhere to the conventions of grammar and expression expected of this form.